 The Average Spinal Fusion Settlement to the Number of Vertebrae Rates Are:

-• Settlements of approximately $250,000.00 for cervical fusion with issues on two vertebrae levels.
+- Settlements of approximately $250,000.00 for cervical fusion with issues on two vertebral levels.

-• Settlements of roughly $275,000.00 or higher for cervical fusion with issues on three or more vertebrae levels.
+- Settlements of roughly $275,000.00 or higher for cervical fusion with issues on three or more vertebral levels.

 While the number of vertebrae that require treatment will directly affect your personal injury settlement amount, there is a national average.

-Typically, spinal fusion cases with large insurance policy limits have resulted in settlements ranging between $150,000.00 to $1,000,000.00 for the injuries and complications incurred.
+Typically, spinal fusion cases with large insurance policy limits have resulted in settlements ranging between $150,000.00 and $1,000,000.00 for the injuries and complications incurred.

 Surgery complications also play a role since a cervical fusion can impact your range of motion and make it challenging to perform ordinary physical tasks.
 If you experience this reduced range of motion and lost quality of life, it may entitle you to additional settlement funds for damages.